initialed85/glue/README.md

 ### Transport

-There is a naive usage of the Transport layer at `cmd/transport/main.go`.
+An example usage of the Transport layer is at `cmd/transport/main.go`.

 To use; run the following 4 commands in 4 different shells (note: you may need to change the interfaceName flag):